 Ardelyx Medical Affairs

-Our mission is to be the scientific partner of choice for the medical community that cares for people living with chronic kidney disease.
+Our mission is to be the scientific partner of choice for the medical community in the therapeutic areas that we serve.

 Report an Adverse Event

 An Adverse Event (AE) means any untoward medical occurrence associated with the use of a drug in humans, whether or not considered drug related.

 Call your doctor for medical advice about side effects.

 To report a known or suspected adverse event, please call 1.844.427.7352 or email MedInfo@ardelyx.com, or Click Here.
 You may also report adverse events to FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 A Product Complaint (PC) is any written, electronic, or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, safety, effectiveness, or performance of a drug or device after it is released for distribution.

 To submit an inquiry or to contact Medical Information, Click Here.